 Wage garnishment is one of the most effective methods for ensuring the consistent receipt of child support payments.
 It involves a legal directive issued by a court, compelling a third party, typically an employer, to deduct a portion of an employee’s earnings.

-Additionally, criminal charges may be imposed for non-payment of child support if the outstanding support remains unpaid for a period exceeding two years or if the unpaid amount reaches or exceeds $10,000.
 Please be aware that legal regulations including potential dollar amounts may change over time.
 For the most current and accurate information, consult with legal assistance from Graham Family Law to ensure accuracy in your specific case.

 Seeking modifications when necessary assists in preventing non-compliance by offering flexibility to parents when their circumstances undergo significant changes.
 Open communication with the other parent reduces conflict, safeguarding the child’s interests, and facilitating effective management of custody arrangements.